mkucej/i-librarian-free/README.md

     # "Require all granted" opens access to everybody
 </Directory>
 ```
-* You may wish to alter who has access (e.g. to allow access from more IP numbers or domain names) - see the Apache [Authentication and Authorization HOWTO](https://httpd.apache.org/docs/2.4/howto/auth.html) for details.
+You may wish to alter who has access (e.g. to allow access from more IP numbers or domain names) - see the Apache [Authentication and Authorization HOWTO](https://httpd.apache.org/docs/2.4/howto/auth.html) for details.

-* Restart the server.
+ * Restart the web server.
  * You can access your library in a browser at http://127.0.0.1/librarian

 ### Mac OS X manual installation